(Last Updated on : 26/12/2018)

 .
 There he won the 'Best Player Award'.
 Bhaskar Ganguly was impressed with his performance and helped him to make it to the Calcutta football arena.

-At the age of sixteen in 1993 he joined the professional East Bengal Club in Kolkata
+At the age of 16 in the year 1993 Bhaichung joined the professional East Bengal Club in Kolkata

 .
 In 1995 he joined the JCT Mills, Phagwara and brought the trophy of the India National Football League that year.
 Being the top scorer in the League he was chosen to play for the Nehru Cup.
 In 1996 along with many awards he was named as the '1996 Indian Player of the Year'.

-under his captaincy, Baichung Bhutia has also played for the 'Edu' team in the 'Goal 4 Africa charity match between two all-star international teams in July, 2008.
+under his captaincy, Bhaichung Bhutia has also played for the 'Edu' team in the 'Goal 4 Africa charity match between two all-star international teams in July, 2008.

 In 2002 Bhutia returned to India and played for the Mohun Bagan Athletic Club